michaeltroger/michaeltroger.com/docs/_posts/2024-11-03-raspberry-pi-print-server.md

 Recommended settings:
 * **Set a password** (recent OS versions don't have a default password)
-* **Enable SSH**: Choose "Allow public-key authentication only" and copy your desktop PC's public SSH key into the text field (in case you don't have one yet, the software can generate one for you).
-This will allow you to login without password
+* **Enable SSH**: Choose between "Use password authentication" and "Allow public-key authentication only"
 * Choose a hostname: e.g. raspberrypi
 * (Optionally) enter your Wi-Fi settings, in case you can't connect a network cable